Non-Identifiability in Network Autoregressions: Invariance

 \end{example2}

-Since $C_{X}X=0$, imposing invariance with respect to $\mathcal{G} _{I_{R}\otimes\iota_{m}}^{1}$ removes the group fixed effects.\footnote{For the use of invariance arguments to solve incidental parameter problems, see also \cite{ChamberlainMoreira2009}.} Thus, Example \ref{BGI invar} can be seen as a revisitation of the well-known identification failure that occurs in a balanced group interaction model upon removal of the group fixed effects \citep{Lee2007b}.
+Theorem \ref{theo non-identif} is connected to the results obtained in Section \ref{sec ident}.
+Recall that the parameters of a network autoregression can be identified by suitable restrictions on the variance structure of $\boldsymbol{\varepsilon}$, regardless of whether Condition \ref{assum id} holds; for example, this is certainly the case if $\mathrm{var} (\boldsymbol{\varepsilon})=I_{n}$, by Proposition \ref{lemma identif var}.
+According to Theorem \ref{theo non-identif}, however, any result establishing identification from the distribution of $\boldsymbol{y}$ is pointless when Condition \ref{assum id} is not satisfied, because in that case the model is invariant under the group $\mathcal{G}_{X_{\omega}}^{1}$, and yet identification from $\mathcal{G}_{X_{\omega}}^{1}$-invariant functions of the data is impossible.
+We illustrate this point in the context of Example \ref{BGI invar}.

-To conclude this section, it is useful to make a connection with the results obtained in Section \ref{sec ident}.
-Recall that the parameters of a network autoregression can generally be identified by specifying the variance structure of $\varepsilon$, regardless of whether Assumption \ref{assum id} holds; for example, this is certainly the case if $\mathrm{var}(\varepsilon )=I_{n}$, by Lemma \ref{lemma identif var}.
-According to Theorem \ref{theo non-identif}, however, any result establishing identification from the distribution of $y$ cannot be helpful for invariant inference if Assumption \ref{assum id} is not satisfied, because in that case identification is lost after imposition of invariance with respect to the group $\mathcal{G}_{X_{\omega}}^{1}$.\footnote{Consider the model in Example \ref{BGI invar}.
-Due to the failure of Assumption \ref{assum id}, any result establishing identification from the distribution of $y$ cannot help to achieve reasonable inference in that model.
-This is so, for example, for Proposition 2 in \cite{dePaula2017}, which establishes identification from the variance of $y$ for the particular case $R=1$, when $\left\vert \lambda \right\vert <1$.
-Inference based on such a result cannot respect the invariance properties of the model, because the model is invariant under the group $\mathcal{G}_{\iota_{n}}^{1}$ of transformations $y\rightarrow y+\alpha\iota_{n}$, $\alpha\in\mathbb{R}$, but identification is lost on imposition of the group $\mathcal{G}_{\iota_{n}}^{1}$.} The next section considers this point from a likelihood perspective.
+\begin{example2} Consider the model in Example \ref{BGI invar}.
+Due to the failure of Condition \ref{assum id}, any result establishing identification from the distribution of $\boldsymbol{y}$ cannot help to achieve inference that respects the invariance properties of the model.
+This is so, for example, for Proposition 2 in \cite{dePaula2017}, which establishes identification from the variance of $\boldsymbol{y}$ for the particular case $R=1$, when $\left\vert \lambda\right\vert <1$.
+While this identification result is correct, it should be noted that inference based on it cannot respect the invariance properties of the model.
+Indeed, the model is invariant under the group $\mathcal{G} _{\iota_{n}}^{1}$ of transformations $y\mapsto y+\alpha\iota_{n}$, $\alpha \in\mathbb{R}$, and yet, by Theorem \ref{theo non-identif}, identification is lost if, as advocated by the principle of invariance, we require inference to satisfy the same symmetries.
+So, for instance, any invariant test in this model can have only trivial power, and any equivariant estimator will be useless.